10 Operations and Analytics

 - The pattern of arrivals

 Analyzing queuing models tends to make heavy use of simulation and requires some specific forms of data collection.
-However, if your underlying assumptions are correct, analyzing this data becomes an exercise in plugging good data into some equations.
+However, if you have your underlying assumptions correct, analyzing this data becomes an exercise in plugging good data into some equations.
 We’ll adapt some examples from “Fundamentals of Queuing Systems” (Thomopoulos 2012).

 Average time between arrivals: \[\begin{equation} \tau_{a} = {1}/{\lambda} \end{equation}\]